cfpg/Camille-Offline/README.md

 1. **Anaconda**: A Python distribution that simplifies package management.
 Download and install it from the [official Anaconda website](https://www.anaconda.com/).
 2. **LM Studio**: A desktop application for running local LLMs.
 Download it from the [LM Studio website](https://lmstudio.ai/).
-3. **Memcached**: A distributed memory caching system.
-Install it using your package manager or download it from the [official Memcached website](https://memcached.org/).

 ---